dougeby/IntuneDocs/intune-azure/configure-devices/how-to-configure-vpn-settings.md

 > [!IMPORTANT]
 > Before you can use VPN profiles deployed to a device, you must install the applicable VPN app for the profile.
-You can use the information in the [Deploy apps in Microsoft Intune](deploy-apps-in-microsoft-intune.md) topic to help you deploy the applicable app by using Intune.
+You can use the information in the [What is app management in Microsoft Intune?](/intune-azure/manage-apps/what-is-app-management) topic to help you deploy the app by using Intune.

  Learn how to  create custom VPN profiles by using URI settings in [Create custom VPN profiles](create-custom-vpn-profiles.md).